wandersick/englishize-cmd/#Readme.txt

-              Improved elevation mechanism so that it supports Run prompt Fix EnableLUA debug message displayed during UAC elevation Append 'Cmd' to commands, i.e. 'EngishizeCmd' and 'RestoreCmd' 1.7a   A quick fix to patch the recently updated RestoreCmd.bat which launched incorrect batch script during elevation.
+              Improved elevation mechanism so that it supports Run prompt Fix EnableLUA debug message displayed during UAC elevation Append 'Cmd' to commands, i.e. 'EngishizeCmd' and 'RestoreCmd' Add support for '/quiet' parameter for unattended usage 1.7a   A quick fix to patch the recently updated RestoreCmd.bat which launched incorrect batch script during elevation.
        1.7    Fixes non-stop prompting when run as standard user w/o UAC.